 - Projects that support salary of current staff will be given lower priority.

 Please download and read the full guidelines prior to starting the application process.

-Proposals will be reviewed and applicants will be notified approximately 1 month after the deadline.
+Proposals will be reviewed and applicants will be notified of the results approximately 6 weeks after the deadline.